millionhz/network-security-notes/content/docs/5-cryptography/ssl-tls.md

 3. The browser generates a random number b and computes g^(ab) mod p using the server's public parameters.
 This result is called the "shared secret" or PS.

-4. The browser sends PS to the server.
+4. The browser sends g^b mod p to the server.

 5. The server also computes PS using its own random number a and the browser's public parameters.